-Our largest suppliers to date for our wind energy projects included all of the major wind turbine manufacturers such as Nordex, Siemens Gamesa, Vestas, Enercon and General Electric.
-Our largest suppliers of solar panels for our solar energy projects have included LONGi, Jinko and JA Solar.
-In addition, Clēnera has sourced solar panels from BYD, Hanwha, Canadian Solar, Risen and Trina Solar for the projects developed and sold prior to the Clēnera Acquisition.
-Our largest suppliers to date for our energy storage projects include CATL and Sungrow.
+Our largest suppliers to date in Europe and Israel for our wind energy projects included all of the major wind turbine manufacturers such as Nordex, Siemens Gamesa, Vestas, Enercon and General Electric.
+Our largest suppliers of solar panels for our solar energy projects in Europe and Israel have included LONGi, Jinko and JA Solar.
+Our largest suppliers to date for our energy storage projects in Israel include CATL and Sungrow.
+In the United States, Clēnera has historically sourced solar panels from BYD, Hanwha, Canadian Solar, Risen and Trina Solar for the projects developed and sold prior to the Clēnera Acquisition.
+However, in response to AD/CVD and UFLPA, we are continuously identifying and cultivating new supplier relationships to ensure a steady supply of components for our U.S.-based projects.
+For example, we have sourced solar panels for Apex Solar, our first project that we expect to become operational in the United States since the Clēnera Acquisition, from an Indian supplier, which is outside the scope of the Department of Commerce Investigation.
+Our largest supplier to date for our U.S.-based energy storage projects is a U.S. domestic battery manufacturer.

 - Construction: Our construction management team is crucial to supporting the quality of our projects, which reduces our O&M expenses once a project is operational and supports higher project uptimes.
 Our experienced construction managers closely monitor our EPC contractors' progress, quality of work and performance testing before we release the final payment to the contractor. - Asset management: We possess a best-in-class asset management team that is strategically located across markets to efficiently provide ongoing asset monitoring and maintenance services.
 The team is comprised of experts in the fields of commercial and technical project management, electricity trading (for projects where we sell electricity under a Merchant Model) and environmental management.
-In addition to our Operational Projects, we provide asset management services for 1.6 GW of projects developed by Clênera and sold to third parties prior to the Clênera Acquisition.
+In addition to our Operational Projects, we provide asset management services for 1.6 GW of projects developed by Clēnera and sold to third parties prior to the Clēnera Acquisition.
 The scale of our asset management activity provides us with a constant feedback loop on optimal project design and components for future projects. - Finance: Our operational expertise is complemented by a finance function that is focused on maximizing project equity returns and is comprised of a team with decades of corporate and project finance experience in the renewables sector.
 We leverage our global footprint and scale to secure non-recourse project finance from local banking partners across our target markets.
 Our network enables us to also source bespoke financing packages.
 For example, for our project Gecama in Spain, we were able to secure 50% non-recourse financing that allows us to sell electricity solely under a Merchant Model one of the largest merchant financing packages of its kind in Europe.
 In the United States we have deep relationships with several major tax equity providers.
 Clēnera raised approximately \$735 million of tax equity financing for the 1.6 GW of projects developed and sold prior to the Clēnera Acquisition.
 We have also cultivated deep relationships with Israeli institutional investors, who have helped finance our growth to date through corporate equity, unsecured debt and project level equity at a competitive cost.